tmissao/Kafka-Connect---Studies/08-MSKKafkaConnectKubernetes.md

-# Provision AWS Kafka Cluster MSK and Kafka Connect on Kubernetes
+# Provision AWS Kafka Cluster MSK

 This project intends to provision all underline infrastructure for [AWS MSK (Amazon Kafka)](https://aws.amazon.com/msk/) enabling authenticated access using SASL/SCRAM and Amazon IAM, an EC2 running [Kafka-UI](https://github.com/provectus/kafka-ui) for monitore the Kafka cluster.
 And a Kubenetes Cluster with [Strimzi Operator](https://strimzi.io/) in order to deploy a Kafka Connect Cluster.